Here are 12 of the most important ways to say thank you in Chinese. Because xièxiè is the most spoken...

 Just like days of the week and greetings, Spanish numbers are essential if you are working on getting that basic Spanish vocabulary of yours in shape.
 Fortunately, learning how to count in Spanish is much easier than going to the gym because Spanish numbers follow a simple and predictable pattern that doesn’t make every muscle in your body sore.
 Once you know how to count to 10 in Spanish, counting to 20, 30, 100, and beyond is easy.

-Learning how to count is crucial regardless of the language you want to learn.
+Learning how to count is crucial if you decide to learn Spanish.
 Although we may not always acknowledge it, numbers or números (as you’d call them in Spanish) are essential to our day-to-day lives.
 From shopping to setting up a meeting, telling time, or giving someone your phone number – they really are one of the most basic and important language lessons.
-So let’s crack the mystery and discover what comes after uno, dos and tres.
+So let’s crack the mystery and discover what comes after uno, dos, and tres.
 Because Pitbull only gets us so far.